-- Choose pranayama (breathing technique) to use to go with the mudra/meditation practice.
+- Choose a breathing technique or pranayama to use to go with the mudra/meditation practice.

-- Remember to apply enough pressure and finger touch to the mudra.
+- Remember to apply enough and firm pressure to each fingertip while performing the mudra.

 - Practice your mudra every day.

-- If you are practising mudras for healing your body, once you achieve results, stop practising that particular mudra.
+- If you are practising mudras to heal your body, stop practising that particular mudra once you achieve results.

-If you struggle to practice for a long time, start with a few minutes, and build up your practice to the recommended amount of time to obtain the most benefit from the mudra.
+If you struggle to practice mudras for long periods, start with a few minutes, and build up your practice to the recommended amount of time to obtain the most benefit from the mudra.